 If you are self-employed paying a Class S social insurance contribution, you should pay PRSI at Class M after your 66th birthday.

-To apply, please fill in the application form below and bring it to your local Intreo Centre or branch office when you attend to make your claim.
+If you are unable to apply online, please fill in the application form below and bring it to your local Intreo Centre or Social Welfare Branch Office when you attend to make your claim.

 You should apply as soon as you become unemployed otherwise you could lose some payment.